CarlosE-Dev/design-patterns-study/README.md

 * The second method implements the Singleton Pattern in a basic way, and every time we make a request it must return the same ID.
 * The third method also implements the Singleton Pattern and works like the second one, but in this method using containers with dependency injection, with much cleaner code and best practices.

-and these are some ways to use the same instance for different requests, applying the Singleton Pattern.
+And these are some ways to use the same instance for different requests, applying the Singleton Pattern.

 ##